Conservative, density-based smoothed particle hydrodynamics with improved partition of the unity and better estimation of gradients: ISPH equations

-When using the SPH equations deduced from the Euler-Lagrange formulation a drawback appears wherever $\nabla\rho$~becomes large as, for example, around contact discontinuities.
-In these cases, the incorrect estimation of gradients may lead to numerical artifacts, being the tensile instability one of the most harmful and common.
+When using the SPH equations deduced from the Euler-Lagrange formulation a drawback appears wherever $\nabla\rho$ becomes large as in the case of contact discontinuities, for instance.
+In such cases, the incorrect estimation of gradients may lead to numerical artifacts, with the tensile instability standing as one of the most harmful and most common.
 Several solutions have been postulated to cope with this problem, all of them requiring some departure from the exact Lagrangian formulation.
 For example, \citet{rit01} proposed to estimate the density by averaging over the internal energies so that the ensuing density field is smooth.
-A similar approach was described in \citet{sai13}, who suggested to redefine the volume elements so that they depend on pressure rather than on density.
-Another solution was proposed by \citet{rea10}, where a typical element within the summations of the momentum and energy equations is changed from the standard $[P_a/\rho_a^2]$~to $[P_a/(\rho_a\rho_b)]$.
-Although not totally Lagrangian compatible, such simple change is mathematically consistent with the standard derivation of the SPH equations \citep{mon92,price05} and totally suppresses the tensile instability.
-All these SPH variants have in common that the main magnitudes in the movement equation are somehow '{\sl crossed'} for particles $a$ and $b$ [f.e. $u_b/\rho_a$~in \cite{rit01} or $P_a/(\rho_a\rho_b)$ in \cite{rea10}].
+A similar approach was described in \citet{sai13}, who suggested that the volume elements be redefined so that they depend on the pressure rather than density.
+Another solution was proposed by \citet{rea10}, where a typical element within the summations of the momentum and energy equations is changed from the standard $[P_a/\rho_a^2]$ to $[P_a/(\rho_a\rho_b)]$.
+While it is not totally Lagrangian compatible, such a simple change is mathematically consistent with the standard derivation of the SPH equations \citep{mon92,price04}\footnote{The possibility of working with $P_a/(\rho_a^{2-\sigma} \rho_b^{\sigma})$ (with some preference for $\sigma=0$) was already suggested by J. Monaghan (1992) in his popular review, but $\sigma$ was thought to be a constant real number.} and can totally suppresses the tensile instability.
+All of these SPH variants have a feature in common, namely, that the main magnitudes in the movement equation are somehow "crossed" for particles $a$ and $b$ [f.e. $u_b/\rho_a$ in \citet{rit01} or $P_a/(\rho_a\rho_b)$ in \citet{rea10}].
+In \citet{cabezon2017}, the choice of $X_{1,a}$ (Eq. \ref{X1}), combined to the SPH equations defined in \citet{ros15b}, naturally led to an almost "crossed" scheme\footnote{Specifically, it can be shown that the scheme in Paper I involve terms such as $P_a/(\rho_a^{2-p}\rho_b^p)$, with $p=0.7$~being the exponent of the explicit estimator (Eq. \ref{X1}) considered in that work.}.
+In spite of not being totally Lagrangian-compatible and with the grad-h terms only approximated, this code behaved well and was able to pass a suite of verifying tests.